johnMcFadyen/vdc/best-practices-vdc.md

  - Connectivity to the cloud
  - Connectivity within the cloud

-Identity is a key aspect of large DCs, where complexity requires a cooperation between different company teams and roles to get the system running with good governance.
+Identity is a key aspect of a data center.
+Generally, working in a data center requires cooperation between different company teams and roles to enable the systems to run optimally with good governance.

-Identity and access to Azure resources is controlled by Azure subscription, Azure Active Directory (Azure AD) and Role-Based Access Control (RBAC).
+Identity and access for controlling Azure resources within an Azure subscription is done using Azure Active Directory (Azure AD) and Role-Based Access Control (RBAC).

+**<-- Should this Selection be in a next level down document and removed from this high level doc? -->** **<-- Begin Selection -->**

 An Azure subscription grants you access to all Azure resources.
 An Azure subscription has two aspects:

 - The Azure account, through which resource usage is reported and services are billed.